WillPower3309/awesome-dotfiles/README.md

 <a name="folderStructure"></a>
 ## Awesome Folder File Structure ##
 In order to avoid a poorly organized rc.lua spanning thousands of lines, it has been split into multiple files / folders.
+I have taken extra care to create a logical directory structure that will hopefully allow those new to awesomewm to have an easy time navigating it.
 + `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
 + `apps.lua`: Contains the default and startup applications
 + `keys.lua`: Contains keybinds